davidjb/css.css3githubbuttons/README.rst

 This library packages `CSS3 GitHub Buttons`_ for `fanstatic`_.
 Check out a `demo`_ of this library - it's really nice.
 This library provides the default buttons and various extensions as per the demo.
+As a bonus, this library also packages up minified versions of the library's CSS.

 There's a *lot* of versions of this CSS library floating around, so we're currently using the one provided by ``CodeFusion``, a fork